 Finally, it helps to have a neutral and determined approach to your work.
 Working with such a diverse range of individuals in a range of contexts means that you will have to ignore prejudice and go into every case with an open mind to ensure your clients’ right to a fair trial.

-If you want to become a criminal law solicitor, you can spend a few days at a solicitor’s office or attend the open day/vacation scheme of a law firm with a criminal law department.
+If you want to become a criminal law solicitor, you can spend a few days at a solicitor’s office or attend the open day/vacation scheme of a law firm with a relevant department department.

 If you want to become a criminal law barrister, you can shadow a barrister in the field or carry out a mini pupillage.